bigboydeku/biyboydeku/README.md

 >🎉 Enjoying life and having fun <br>

  ## How I work
- I'm a simple man; give me an idea and freedom to approach it anyway and I can take on any challenge.
+ I'm a simple man; give me an idea and freedom to approach it any way and I can take on any challenge.
 I am obsessed with being organized to the point where its scary!
 Oh, and money is a big motivator for me! 🤑

  ## Get in touch
  >* Twitter: https://twitter.com/nadarevd